Gold Nugget Lip Smackin' Cracklins

 About the skins.
 You want skins with the subcutaneous fat layer attached and, if possible, a little layer of meat at the bottom.
 You can order from a butcher or just order a raw shoulder or raw ham and specify you want it "with skin on".
-Do not get a cooked or spiral ham.
 Then cut the skin and fat layer off the meat.
 Leave a little meat on them if you like.
 I like.
+Do not get a cooked or spiral ham.

-4) In a large pot, cover the skins with water and boil for about 30 minutes with the lid on.
+3) In a large pot, cover the skins with water and boil for about 30 minutes with the lid on.
+This step renders a lot of fat and breaks down the fibers that make the skin impenetrably hard.
 Discard the water and rendered fat.
-This step renders a lot of fat and breaks down the fibers that make the skin impenetrably hard.

 5) Place the now puffed up strips fat side down in a smoker or grill and smoke over indirect heat at about 225°F for an hour.
-Then crank the heat to 400°F to render more fat for 45 minutes or more until they are GBD, but not dark brown.
+Then crank it to about 400°F indirect heat to render more fat for 45 minutes or more until they are GBD, but not dark brown.
 If you have charcoal grill, move them over direct heat and put a pan with water between the cracklins and the flames or they will make a blazing inferno.
 Now you have a choice.
 Once again, think bacon.
 You can cook them until they are really crispy, or you can remove them when they are still moist and juicy.
 You pick.
 Try some both ways and decide which you like best.

 6) Lay some clean newspaper the counter, cover with a layer of paper towels, and dump on the cracklins.
 If you've done it right, there will be little grease to absorb.
-While they are still warm, transfer to a bowl and sprinkle liberally with the spice mix.
 Let them cool for about 15 minutes and cut them into squares if you cooked them as strips.
 Taste and add more salt, Meathead's Memphis Dust, and hot sauce if you wish.

 You can store them in the refrigerator in zipper bags for a week or two.
-After then they tend to get rancid.
+After then they tend to oxidize and get funky.
 To reheat them, warm at 200 to 250°F in the oven or grill.
 But not the microwave.
 They can explode!